 IMG Travel Insurance provides international travel insurance for less than $3 per day for their average plan, providing coverage for trip cancellation, interruption, delay, and medical coverage.
 This insurance company is trusted by travelers offering international trip coverage customized to their travel plans.

 IMG Travel Insurance provides budget-friendly comprehensive travel plans for world travelers, including coverage for pre-existing conditions, cancellation and interruption for “any reason.” search and rescue, sports equipment rental, medical coverage, and natural disaster evacuation.
 Policies can be purchased for a single short trip, multiple trips, or long-term travel arrangements.

 American Express Travel Insurance is one of the most comprehensive travel insurance companies, providing Ultimate Travel plans, combining multiple coverage options, including medical insurance, trip cancellation, trip interruption, inclement weather, terrorist acts, and baggage loss.
 In addition, American Express offers travelers two types of insurance plans – standalone travel insurance policies and travel insurance included as a complimentary benefit on certain American Express cards.

 Standalone insurance coverage provides more robust coverage than what is covered by an AmEx card, so if you need more coverage than trip cancellation or lost luggage, the standalone plan is your best option.

 Supplementary insurance benefits allow you to cancel your trip for any reason and receive partial refunds of non-refundable deposits.
-Additional benefits of American Express Travel Insurance may include car rental damage, accidental death and dismemberment coverage, and accidental injury coverage.
+Additional American Express Travel Insurance benefits may include car rental damage, accidental death and dismemberment, and accidental injury coverage.

 - Best Pet Travel Insurance Options to Buy Today